-c.
-The temporary restraints.
-Despite Piscataway's clear Mount Laurel obligation and its reliance on the defense of insufficient land, it has continued to entertain commercial development proposals for sites that could be used for low and moderate income housing.
-In May, 1984, when three such proposals came to the attention of then Urban League during the trial of this action, it sought and obtained temporary restraints against Planning Board approval, because the sites were deemed suitable for low and moderate income housing by the Urban League's housing consultant, Alan Mallach.
+Mount Laurel obligation and its reliance on the defense of insufficient land, it has continued to entertain commercial development proposals for sites that could be used for low and moderate income housing.
+In May, 1984, when three such proposals came to the attention of them Urban League during the trial of this action, it sought and obtained temporary restraints against Planning Board approval, because the sites were deemed suitable for low and moderate income housing by the Urban League's housing consultant, Alan Mallach.
 [Da 57-60] But for this action, vested rights for non-Mount Laurel use could have been created on each of these three sites, totaling 84 acres.